 Virginia bluebells -- Mertensia virginica

-The beautiful Virginia bluebell grows best in hardiness zones 3 to 8.
-A fairly fast grower, it obtains a mature height of 1.5 o 2 feet with a spread of 1 to 1.5 feet.
+The beautiful Virginia bluebell grows best in hardiness zones 3 to 8; A reasonably fast grower obtains a mature height of 1.5 o 2 feet with a spread of 1 to 1.5 feet.
 It produces its trademark bell-shaped, purplish-blue flowers from March to April.
 It needs medium watering and can tolerate rabbits and being planted near black walnut.
 Black walnut often kills off the plants that are placed beneath it.

-Virginia bluebells prefer soil that's rich, moist but well drained since its natural habitat is wet woods and floodplains.
+Virginia bluebells prefer soil rich, moist, but well-drained since their natural habitat is wet woods and floodplains.
 It forms erect clumps filled with groups of drooping, 1 inch long flowers that arrive from March to April.
-Even the flower buds are attractive, for they are a tender pink, and the color is retained by the flower for a while after it opens.
-The oval leaves of the plant are smooth and bluish-green, and they die back in the middle of summer, especially if the plant isn’t watered.
+Even the flower buds are attractive, for they are a tender pink, and the flower retains the color for a while after it opens.
+The oval leaves of the plant are smooth and bluish-green, and they die back in the middle of summer, significantly if the plant isn't watered.

 Columbine plants -- Aquilegia canadensis

 Columbine plants need medium watering and are excellent plants to allow to naturalize in the garden.
 The plant self seeds readily, especially if it's deadheaded after the blooms fade.
-Even the foliage, which is is made of 4 to 6-inch long compound leaves divided into pale green; three-lobed leaflets is attractive.
+Even the foliage is made of 4 to 6-inch long compound leaves divided into pale green; three-lobed leaflets are attractive.
 The fruit is a beaked, dry pod that splits open.
 Columbine tolerates deer, rabbit, and drought, and though it prefers average, well-drained soil, it can tolerate dry land.